Spatial regionalization based on optimal information compression: Results

+where $c$ and $t$ index metros and decades respectively, $\beta_{1,2}$ are regression coefficients, $\alpha_c$ is an unobserved time-invariant source of heterogeneity specific to metro $c$ (for example, based on metro $c$'s adjacency network topology), and $\epsilon$ is a noise term.
+We can then run a regression for the first differences estimators to remove the heterogeneity $\alpha_c$ and identify the effect $\log H_{avg}$ and $\log b$ have on $\log \eta$ when considered together.
+By partitioning the individual contributions of each term to the variance in the dependent variable \cite{gromping2007relative}, we find a relative importance of $97.8\%$ for $\log H_{avg}$ versus only $2.1\%$ for $\log b$, indicating that the average local diversity is a much more important factor for determining the compressibility than population.

-Altogether, this analysis indicates that segregation patterns in large U.S. metros are becoming more complex over time, as the ethnoracial data in these areas is becoming more difficult to compress.
-The overall diversification of these metros plays an important role in increasing the complexity of these segregation patterns, while the manifestation of increasingly granular spatial clustering among ethnoracial groups is likely not a major contributor.
+Altogether, this analysis indicates that segregation patterns in large U.S. metros are becoming more complex over time from the perspective of information compression.
+The small-scale diversification of these metros plays an important role in increasing the complexity of these segregation patterns, while changes in population and large-scale spatial clustering among ethnoracial groups are likely not major contributors.